-Make up a dialogue of say about six or eight lines, say, for example, a dialogue on making arrangements.
-So the dialogue would go something like this -
+Make up a dialogue about six or eight lines, for example a dialogue on making arrangements:

 This is relatively simple English but the aim is to make it as lively and realistic and as natural as possible.

-- So, the first thing I would do is to write this dialogue on the blackboard and then I would drill it.
-I get the whole class to repeat each line after me a number of times until they sound very natural.
+- Write the dialogue on the board and then drill it.
+Get the whole class to repeat each line after you a number of times until they sound very natural.

-- Then we would go through the dialogue again, this time with the class trying to remember the complete lines without me prompting them and then we would drill it again without those words.
+- Then go through the dialogue again, this time with the class trying to remember the complete lines without prompting and drill it again.

-- Finally, you end up with more and more of it being rubbed off until you have the dialogue with just perhaps one or two words in each line as prompts.
-Then all the students try to say it all together and it's become fun and they're now concentrating on remembering and they're losing their inhibitions about speaking.
+- Finally, you will end up with perhaps just one or two words in each line as prompts.
 The final practice could be done in pairs and the students should then write the dialogue down.

 You can use any dialogue you want, for any situation.
 It could also be the beginning of a conversation, which the students practise in this way, and then have to continue from their imagination.